 It is difficult to track responses and measure ROI.

-Including the restaurant website link and including images of the restaurant mobile app is a great way to convert driveby views to online traffic.
-It is important to have a easy to remember url for customers to remember.
-It is also important to optimize your restaurant website for search to be found when people search for your restaurant name online.
+Including the restaurant website link and including images of the restaurant mobile app is a great way to convert drive-by views to online traffic.
+It is important to have an easy to remember URL for customers to remember.
+It is also important to optimize your restaurant website to be found when people search for your restaurant name online.

 If you include billboard advertising in your restaurant marketing mix, remember to have a way to track responses to ensure the relatively big spend is producing a positive return on investment.